How to Switch Banks

 Close Your Old Account

 Make sure to close your account immediately after you've transferred all the remaining money in it.
-Otherwise, your bank might charge you a monthly fee if your balance falls below the minimum requirement.
+Otherwise, your bank will charge you a monthly fee if your balance falls below their minimum requirement.

-If your old account does not have a minimum balance, keep it open until you are sure that your direct deposits and recurring transactions are no longer coming through.
+On the other hand, keep your old bank account open if it does not have a minimum balance.
+This will enable you to check if your direct deposits and recurring transactions are no longer coming through.

 Additionally, check with the bank for any closing or early account closure fees, and settle them accordingly.
-Safely dispose of your bank card and remaining paper checks to prevent fraudulent transactions.
+Safely dispose of your debit card and remaining paper checks to prevent fraudulent transactions.

 When Should You Switch Banks?